baozhida/ios-deploy/README.md

-        -d, --debug                  launch the app in lldb after installation -i, --id <device_id>         the id of the device to connect to -c, --detect                 only detect if the device is connected -b, --bundle <bundle.app>    the path to the app bundle to be installed -a, --args <args>            command line arguments to pass to the app when launching it -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
+        -d, --debug                  launch the app in lldb after installation -i, --id <device_id>         the id of the device to connect to -c, --detect                 only detect if the device is connected -b, --bundle <待部署app包路径> the path to the app bundle to be installed -a, --args <args>            command line arguments to pass to the app when launching it -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout